Ben Konop

-Benjamin Zachary Konop (born March 1, 1976) is a Senior Litigation Counsel in the Office of Enforcement at the Consumer Financial Protection Bureau in Washington, D.C.
+Benjamin Zachary Konop (born March 1, 1976) is a senior litigation counsel in the Office of Enforcement at the Consumer Financial Protection Bureau in Washington, D.C.
 He also was a law professor and attorney in private practice.

 In 2006, Konop was elected to a four-year term as Lucas County (Ohio) Commissioner.

-He ran unsuccessfully for Mayor of Toledo, Ohio in 2009.
+He ran unsuccessfully for mayor of Toledo, Ohio in 2009.
 During the campaign a heckler booed him and called him a liar for going back on his pledge to remain in his county commissioner seat until his full term was up.
 A video of the booing incident went viral on YouTube and was spoofed on Comedy Central's South Park.

-Konop's interview about his political career and the incident was part of The Huffington Post's 2017 Webby nominated podcast series "Candidate Confessional" with Sam Stein and Jason Cherkis.
+Sports radio host Steve Czaban annually airs audio of the booing incident the day after Major League Baseball’s All-Star Game.
+Czaban calls this day “low tide,” as there are no games of note being played.

 Konop also ran unsuccessfully as the Democratic Party candidate in Ohio's 4th congressional district for the United States House of Representatives in 2004.

-Early life
+Early life and education

-Konop received his Bachelor of Arts degree in history from Emory University in Atlanta, Georgia.
-At Emory he worked at the Washington DC office of Congresswoman Marcy Kaptur.
-In 2000, Konop earned his Juris Doctor degree from The University of Michigan and afterwards practiced law at Fulbright & Jaworski.
-While at the firm, he assisted in the launch of a mentoring program for at-risk junior high school students in Washington, D.C.
+Konop received a Bachelor of Arts degree in history from Emory University, where he worked in the Washington, D.C., office of Congresswoman Marcy Kaptur.
+He earned a Juris Doctor degree from the University of Michigan in 2000 and subsequently practiced law at Fulbright & Jaworski.

-Ohio's 4th congressional district candidate

-In 2004, Democrat Konop ran against the incumbent Republican U. S. Representative Mike Oxley, of the 4th congressional district of Ohio.
-Oxley, Chairman of the House Financial Services Committee, had been a congressman since 1981.
-Though Oxley won, the margin of victory was 48,037 votes; his smallest since 1990.
-Konop garnered 41.4% of the votes, highest total ever by an opponent of Oxley, who spent ten times more than Konop in the campaign.
-He became the first federal candidate of the Democratic Party to win Allen County since 1932.
-During the debates, Oxley focused on his influence and Konop's inexperience while Konop claimed his opponent abandoned his district and took undue credit for the Sarbanes–Oxley Act.
-Following the campaign, Konop served as an adjunct professor of law at Ohio Northern University and Visiting Assistant Professor of Law at the University of Toledo.
-Konop also taught political science at Blufton University.
+Career

+Unsuccessful campaigns

+In 2004, Democrat Ben Konop lost to Republican incumbent Mike Oxley in Ohio’s 4th congressional district.
+Konop received 41.4% of the vote.

+After the campaign, Konop taught law at Ohio Northern University and the University of Toledo, and political science at Bluffton University.

+In 2009, while serving as Lucas County Commissioner, Konop ran for mayor of Toledo, drawing criticism for breaking his 2006 pledge to serve a full term; he argued the city faced urgent challenges requiring new leadership.
+In the September 15, 2009, primary election, Konop received 3,503 votes, or 9.47% of the total.
+He finished behind Keith Wilkowski (30.78%), Mike Bell (29.13%), James Moody (15.35%), and D. Michael Collins (14.59%).
+Konop placed ahead of Opal Covey, a perennial candidate known for multiple unsuccessful campaigns.

+Konop’s 2009 mayoral campaign drew negative attention after a widely viewed video showed him being heckled during a news conference; the incident and a follow-up parody video hurt his campaign, and he finished fifth out of six candidates.
+According to the heckler, a member of Konop’s campaign staff damaged his flowerbed prior to a press conference and did not offer an apology.
+Austin claimed that this incident prompted his repeated heckling during the event.